-If you’ve had an accident or become ill whilst working or travelling abroad, and you feel that someone else is at fault, talk to our accident abroad solicitors today.
+If you’ve had an accident whilst working or travelling abroad, and you feel that someone else is at fault, talk to our accident abroad solicitors today.

 The team of personal injury solicitors here at Lanyon Bowdler have a wealth of knowledge and experience helping clients make international personal injury claims.

 We are proud of our reputation as being highly professional, yet friendly and approachable, and we have an excellent track record of helping our clients claim the maximum amount of compensation for their injuries.